elevien/elevien.github.io/research.md

   <li>
     <strong>Size homeostasis</strong> — how do cells regulate their size?
     Do large cells slow down their growth rate, or do they accelerate their generation time?
-    In this area I have worked with Ariel Amir (Weizmann Institute of Science), Teemu Miettinen (MIT), and (my graduate student) Jessica Rattray.
   </li>
   <li>
     <strong>Gene expression under antibiotic stress</strong>, especially how patterns of gene expression change under stress.
-This is ongoing work with Daniel Schultz (Geisel School of Medicine) and his group.
   </li>
   <li>
     <strong>Inference of extreme events in cell populations</strong>.
 When can we predict population dynamics from single-cell data?
-This is joint work with Ariel Amir and Trevor GrandPre (Washington University).
   </li>
 </ul>
   </div>